Sparks Fly (album): Critical reception

 Commonsensemedia.org gave the album a mixed review, saying "Formulaic at best, painfully predictable at its worst, Sparks Fly could only be appealing to the youngest of ears, not jaded by hundreds of similarly sounding releases.
 Miranda Cosgrove does bring a unique sincerity to this bubblegum love-in, and despite the forgettable accompanying pop instrumentals, her message comes through loud and clear.
 With a dash of spunky attitude she saves the CD from completely drowning in a sea of sweetness."
 Starletinc.com was also mixed in their review, saying that "This is a first attempt by Miranda as recording artist and she did quite alright.
-It still lacks a little bit of identity but that isn’t anything shocking for a sixteen year old, especially when they’re main trade is actress rather than recording artist [...]
+It still lacks a little bit of identity but that isn’t anything shocking for a sixteen year old, especially when they’re [sic] main trade is actress rather than recording artist [...]
 While it all isn’t anything special it’s still enjoyable enough to listen to."
 The review ended with them awarding Sparks Fly three out of five stars.

-Erin Clendaniel of Billboard said in her review of the album, "Full of saccharin-sweet pop riffs and head-bobbing beats that one would expect from a Nickelodeon TV actress, "iCarly" star Miranda Cosgrove's debut album, "Sparks Fly," delivers the total tween package.
+Erin Clendaniel of Billboard said in her review of the album, "Full of saccharin-sweet pop riffs and head-bobbing beats that one would expect from a Nickelodeon TV actress, iCarly star Miranda Cosgrove's debut album, Sparks Fly, delivers the total tween package.
 Production from the Matrix and Espionage, among others, enhances Cosgrove's pretty standard delivery, but some of her lyrics are strangely vague.
-Over an electropop melody on the song "Disgusting" (co-penned by Kesha), Cosgrove sings, "It's disgusting how you change me from a bandit to a baby."
-And the piano-based ballad "Hey You" briefly alludes to the Greek myth of Icarus and Daedalus, while "Shakespeare" name-drops Jeff Buckley (who died in 1997 when Cosgrove was only 4 years old).
-Elsewhere, paired with upbeat guitars and drum machines on the girl-power anthem "There Will Be Tears," the singer happily belts out about being "the one that got away."
-Parents will likely tire of it quickly, but "Sparks Fly" will surely be stuck on repeat in minivans across the country.
+Over an electropop melody on the song "Disgusting" (co-penned by Kesha), Cosgrove sings, 'It's disgusting how you change me from a bandit to a baby.'
+And the piano-based ballad 'Hey You' briefly alludes to the Greek myth of Icarus and Daedalus, while 'Shakespeare' name-drops Jeff Buckley (who died in 1997 when Cosgrove was only 4 years old).
+Elsewhere, paired with upbeat guitars and drum machines on the girl-power anthem 'There Will Be Tears,' the singer happily belts out about being 'the one that got away.'
+Parents will likely tire of it quickly, but Sparks Fly will surely be stuck on repeat in minivans across the country.